usnistgov/SimulatedRadarWaveformGenerator/README.md

     * 'Communications System Toolbox'
     * 'Parallel Computing Toolbox'
     * 'MATLAB Distributed Computing Server'

-Running directly in MATLAB script requires further development to make use of the framework similar to that used in the GUI.
+    * 'Phased Array System Toolbox'

 ## 4.2.
 Run from Deployed executable

 ### 4.2.1.
 Compile from source
 To generate executable for the GUI tool.

-    * Use either mcc see CompileESCGenerator.m, or use MATLAB deploytool.
+    * Use either mcc see compileSimulatedRadarWG.m, or use MATLAB deploytool.
-    * all necessary toolboxes are required during compilation in addition to MATLAB Compiler
+    * all necessary toolboxes are required during compilation in addition to the MATLAB Compiler
     * see [Prerequisites:](#5-prerequisites) for more details

 ### 4.2.2.
 Precompiled Executable
     If precompiled executable is needed, please contact us.

-# 5. Prerequisites:
+# 5. Prerequisites for deployment:
-MATLAB prerequisites for deployment can be found in [Matlab Prerequisites](docs/Matlab_Prerequisites.txt)
+For running a precompiled executable,  MATLAB prerequisites for deployment must be installed.
+Instructions can be found in [Matlab Prerequisites](docs/Matlab_Prerequisites.txt).

+# 6. Waveform Generation:

+# 7. References: